-A Divorce Settlement Agreement is a document that is also commonly referred to as a “Settlement Agreement” or a “Divorce Agreement” because of its basic purpose of recording the agreements made between two divorcing spouses for the purpose of completing a divorce without having to go to trial.
-Divorce Settlement Agreements include all the agreements made between the parties in regard to child custody, child or spousal support, and the division of marital assets and debts.
+A Divorce Settlement Agreement is a formal legal document that is also commonly referred to as a “Settlement Agreement,” “Marital Settlement Agreement” or a “Divorce Agreement” because of its basic purpose of recording the agreements made between two divorcing spouses for the purpose of completing a divorce without having to go to trial.
+The Divorce Settlement Agreement ultimately becomes part of the court’s order in an uncontested divorce and it terms can be enforced by the court.
+A Divorce Settlement Agreement should include all the agreements made between the parties in regard to child custody, child or spousal support, and the division of marital assets and debts.
+Once a Divorce Settlement Agreement is signed by both parties in the presence of a notary, it can be filed with the court, usually with several other documents.
+All Georgia courts recognize that agreements made between spouses in a divorce case to settle all issues concerning the divorce, including but not limited to: asset and property division, child custody and visitation, alimony child support, and division of debt are enforceable.
+See Sanders v.
+Colwell, 248 Ga.
+376 (1981).

 Is a Divorce Settlement Agreement required before separation?

-A Divorce Settlement Agreement is not really required before the divorcing couple can separate.
+A Divorce Settlement Agreement is not required before the divorcing couple can separate.
 The divorce party members can reach an agreeable conclusion before or after they separate or even during the actual divorce process, which is most common.
 It is good to remember though; the whole thing could be a bit easier if a mutually beneficial agreement can be reached earlier in the divorce process by avoiding any unnecessary fees.
-If you feel like you don’t need a Settlement Agreement due to the fact that you have little to no marital property or children you might be correct, but for the purpose of future records and to have concrete evidence of the day you divorced and the reasons why, it is recommended that you have a Settlement Agreement so as to have a written agreement as opposed to a verbal one.
-It is also good to have to show that it is an uncontested divorce.
+If you feel like you don’t need a settlement agreement due to the fact that you have little to no marital property or children you might be correct, but for the purpose of future records and to have concrete evidence of the day you divorced and the reasons why, it is recommended that you have a Divorce Settlement Agreement so as to have a written agreement as opposed to a verbal one.
+A Divorce Settlement Agreement is also required to be filed with the court to prove that your case is actually it is an uncontested divorce.

 Is a Divorce Attorney required?